An in-depth report on the health risks of smoking and how to quit.

 - Quitting smoking significantly lowers the risk for surgical complications, including heart problems, lung problems, and poor wound or bone healing.
 Smoking cessation interventions during the 1 to 2 months before surgery or immediately after surgery may reduce the occurrence of these complications.

-- Although not yet proven ona large scale, using e-cigarettes or nicotine vaporizers (vaping or Juuling) may help some people quit smoking, and is hoped to be less toxic than smoking cigarettes.
+- Although not yet proven on a large scale, using e-cigarettes or nicotine vaporizers (vaping or Juuling) may help some people quit smoking, and is hoped to be less toxic than smoking cigarettes.
 However, e-cigarettes are increasingly popular among children and adolescents who do not smoke.
+As of 2019, more than 10% of middle school students and 27% of high school students reported using e-cigarettes.
 Researchers worry that by creating nicotine addiction in people who are not current smokers, they may serve as gateway products leading to smoked tobacco use.
-Additionally, the risk for chemicals in e-cigarettes is not well known.
+Additionally, the risk due to chemicals in e-cigarettes is not well known.
 The FDA has announced that it will regulate all electronic nicotine delivery systems in the same way that it regulates tobacco products.
 Larger-scale studies are necessary.
-The FDA has also announced it is considering setting a maximum nicotine content in cigarettes in order to minimize addictiveness.
+The FDA has also announced it is considering setting maximum nicotine content in cigarettes in order to minimize addictiveness.

 - In people who have no history of lung cancer, annual low-dose CT screening for lung cancer should be offered.
 Screening should be performed in current and former smokers who are between the ages of 55 to 74 years, have smoked at least 30 pack-years, and are currently smoking or have quit within the past 15 years.